 This is actually a defense mechanism, not the skunk itself.
 Skunks produce a strong musk that vaguely resembles the smell of burning rubber.
 Some of this musk gets into the skunk’s fur, giving it an odor that is meant to ward off predators.
 However, a freshly bathed skunk will lose that smell temporarily.

-The musk is produced in a heavily concentrates form in the skunk’s anal glands.
+The musk is produced in a heavily concentrated form in the skunk’s anal glands.
 These glands are similar to the ones in dogs and can serve a similar purpose.
 Pet skunks have the glands removed, which is why they lack the strong smell of their wild kin.

 How Skunks Protect Themselves?